Paddy Jackson: Ulster

 Jackson came through the Academy at Ulster.
 He made a surprise debut as the starting outhalf against Scarlets in February 2011.
 The young playmaker had represented Ireland at a number of levels and was included in the Ireland Junior World Championship squad in 2011.

 Jackson primarily played at fly-half but can also play at inside centre.
 Jackson played arguably his best game against Connacht Rugby in 2012 when he scored a try, a conversion, and three penalties.
 He earned his place in the Ulster starting lineup including the defeat to Leinster Rugby and then the Heineken Cup 22–19 win over Edinburgh Rugby.

 In 2014, Jackson and some teammates found themselves the subject of some controversy when a social media posting by Jackson came to light of them at a party, blacked-up, in slave costumes and holding an Ethiopian flag.
 Ulster Rugby apologised "unreservedly for any offence" and Jackson removed the post.

 The Irish Rugby Football Union were also involved in the handling of this incident.

 On 14 April 2018, Ulster and the Irish Rugby Football Union (IRFU) revoked Jackson's Ulster and Ireland contracts following his rape trial and acquittal.

 Perpignan

-Following his banishment from Irish rugby, Jackson signed a two-year contract in June 2018 with Perpignan in France, where the French media largely ignored the rape allegations.
+Jackson signed a two-year contract in June 2018 with Perpignan in France, where the French media largely ignored the rape allegations.
 It is believed he earned €20,000 per month.
 Jackson and Stuart Olding had been lined with a move to Sale Sharks but the deal fell through after the club raised concerns about the duo's image.
 He made his league debut against Stade Francais in August 2018, scoring a try in a 46-15 points loss.
 Perpignan finished bottom of the Top 14 in May 2019 and Jackson exercised a clause in his contract allowing him to leave the club if they were relegated.